shimaden/tw/README.md

 - show the Lists which a specified user belongs to.
 - show the member users in a specified List.
 - add a specified user to a specified List which you created.
-- show the users which a specified user follow.
+- show the users who a specified user follow.
-- show the users which a specified user is followed by.
+- show the users who a specified user is followed by.
-- show the users which you mute.
+- show the users who you mute.
-- show the users which you block.
+- show the users who you block.
 - show the current rate of Twitter APIs.
 - output each data in both a human readable text format and JSON.
 ```